13-CF/afetch/README.md

 *  Void
 *  macOS (Homebrew)

-If your OS isn't in the list above, you'll still be able to build the program as long as you're either using Linux, or another UNIX based operating system with the necessary header files.
+If your OS isn't in the list above, you'll still be able to build and run the program as long as you're either using Linux, or another UNIX based operating system with the necessary header files.

 **Please request your distro if you want it added**